waldeyr/Rhodnius_prolixus_miRNA_project/README.md

 mirdeep2/bin/miRDeep2.pl RP2H_input_for_mirDeep2.fasta reference/RprolixusV48.fa RP2H.arf mirBase_mature_Ecdysozoa_for_meerDeep2.fasta none none
 ```

-## Parsing the mirDeep2 resulting ARF files to Fasta using an in-house script
+## Parsing the mirDeep2 resulting ARF files to Fasta using the in-house script *arf_to_fasta.py*

 ```Bash
 python3 arf_to_fasta.py

 ```

-## Get a tab separated file with miRBase *Ecdysozoa* Species names using the in-house script *getMirBaseEcdysozoaSpecies.py*
+## Getting and parsing to a tab separated file a miRBase *Ecdysozoa* Species names on a file using the in-house script *getMirBaseEcdysozoaSpecies.py*

 ```Bash
 python3 getMirBaseEcdysozoaSpecies.py